lockevod/Karoo-Power_Extension/README.md

 I am working to add this parameter in the power estimation, but you can introduce the headwind speed manually in the configuration.
 A not very good estimation for this is take the value from this https://headwind.app/ or use 0.0 as default value.

-- Tested only with Karoo 3 and Metric configuration.
+- Tested only with Karoo 3 and Metric configuration (this will be improved in the future).

 ## Credits